-Every successful influencer has built their tight-knit circle of devoted followers; and this is ideal.
+Every successful influencer has built a tight-knit circle of devoted followers, and this is ideal.
 Oftentimes, when brands are promoting their product, their goal is to create a community around their brand.
 With influencer marketing, they’re able to jump the steps and achieve just that.

 Essentially, influencer marketing helps in building trust between brands and services.
 As such, they’re able to promote brand awareness and brand salience.
 They get conversions by reaching out to a specific target audience — all via a singular content material.

 We share tips on how to create engaging content across platforms.

 During this time of global unrest and uncertainty, influencers are more likely to commit to partnerships for a lower price.
 As such, this might be the optimal time to negotiate and engage with them.